tadam-framework/tadam-website/markdown/basics/templates.md

     }))
 ```

-As a result I would return in the request.
+As a result the request is returned.

 ``` django
 <!DOCTYPE html>